jayfourjavier/INSTALL-CH340-ON-WINDOWS-11/README.md

 6. **Reconnect** the USB cable – the same COM port should reappear
    ![Reconnect Cable](images/verify-step7.png)

-> 📝 This COM port number (e.g., COM3, COM7, etc.) is what you’ll use for uploading sketches via Arduino IDE.
+> 📝 This COM port number (e.g., COM3, COM7, etc.) is what you’ll use for uploading sketches via Arduino IDE, PlatformIO IDE or viewing Serial Monitor using PUTTY.

 ---

-Let me know if you want the Markdown with actual image `src` paths using your folder structure.